drevega/drevega/README.md

 - 📫 How to reach me **andreavegavalencia@gmail.com**

-**As I am currently in the process of becoming a SWE, I am still learning and I will keep updating my prile and README.md.**
+**As I am currently in the process of becoming a SWE, I am still learning and I will keep updating my profile and README.md.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">